Why did the chicken coop cross the road?

 - Detach the coop at the base.
 Assuming you wrapped the hardware cloth and trenched it, you could cut the hardware cloth off at the bottom of the frame, then when you reassemble it use the “no-dig” method in the plan where you create an apron of hardware cloth and stake it down around the base of the coop.
 Or attach another piece going straight down into a trench.
 Both ways are effective.

 - Slip some two-by-fours underneath the frame and temporarily attach them so that you have something to lift by.
+(OR see update below about creating rollers!)
 Focus on the areas below the studs to best support the weight without stress to the frame.
 Add a couple more boards to the side of the frame as well at a comfortable lifting height, and secure these very well with a few long screws at each connection point.

 - Use a suitable flatbed trailer that can handle the size and weight, that has working taillights, current registration, etc. Have some two-by-fours in place on the trailer to set the coop down onto (see photos below).
 Strap everything down really well, put caution flags on all extended parts, and obey the rules of the road.

 - Plot a safe course.
 Map and measure out the driving route, parking spaces, and the paths in and out of both yards to make sure that all is clear for the size the coop will be when you move it — a tip I gleaned watching friends move their actual house!
 Don’t forget to look up as well.

 - Have escorts drive in front of and behind you to report anything out of the ordinary (that is, other than that there’s a large chicken coop driving down the highway).
 Take roads that are lightly trafficked so you can move at a safe speed and that have ample shoulders so you can pull over if you need to.